-- Large areas of open space to the

-west and east to mitigate views from

-surrounding areas and provide SuDS.

-The western edge of the development

-will include bungalows to reduce

-buildings' heights and scale where the

-site is most exposed to surrounding

-views

-- A green finger crossing the site in an east-west direction creating a gap between the development parcels.

-Buildings surrounding this space will be arranged to complement its organic/informal nature
+- Meaningful green buffers and corridors along the edges and boundaries of the development. - Large areas of open space to the west and east to mitigate views from surrounding areas and provide SuDS.
+The western and northern edges of the development will include bungalows to reduce buildings' heights and scale where the site is most exposed to surrounding views. - A green finger crossing the site in an east-west direction creating a gap between the development parcels.
+Buildings surrounding this space will be arranged to complement its organic/informal nature.